klangenk/carbon-footprint/README.md

 $ npm run build
 ```

-Open http://localhost:3000 in the browser
+Open http://localhost:3000 for the frontend or http://localhost:3001/api for the api definition